trimstray/nginx-admins-handbook/README.md

 TLS ensures that a connection to a remote endpoint is the intended endpoint through encryption and endpoint identity verification.
 The versions of TLS, to date, are TLS 1.3, 1.2, 1.1 and 1.0.

 I recommend to read [Bulletproof SSL and TLS](https://www.feistyduck.com/books/bulletproof-ssl-and-tls/).
-It is the most comprehensive book about deploying TLS.

 #### TLS versions